Isabella136/AmrPlusPlus_SNP/genes-issues.md

     <li>F285L</li>
     <li>D328H</li>
   </ul>
-  *N*-tuple mutations that actually include at least one single mutation that can confer resistance by itself:
+  <em>N</em>-tuple mutations that actually include at least one single mutation that can confer resistance by itself:
   <ul>
     <li>A313G,Y319C - Y319C is already listed as a resistance-confering single mutation</li>
   </ul>